realityexpander/How_to_program_from_ground_up/README.md

     ```

 - # Assembly Language
-  - BIG IDEA - Make the machine code easier for humans to read and write by using "mnemonics" to represent the opcodes.
+  - ### BIG IDEA - Make the machine code easier for humans to read and write by using "mnemonics" to represent the opcodes instead of the actual hex values.
-  - Assembly Language is a "human-readable" mnemonic representation of the "machine code" that the CPU can executes directly
+  - Assembly Language is a "human-readable" mnemonic representation of the "machine code" that the CPU can executes directly.
-  - The mnemonics are translated into the binary opcodes by an "Assembler"
+  - The mnemonics are translated into the binary opcodes by another program called an "Assembler."
-  - The assembler is a program that converts and expands the mnemonics into the specific particular binary opcodes.
+  - The assembler converts and expands the mnemonics into the specific particular binary opcodes for each
+    particular operation and arrangement of operands.
+It also calculates the memory addresses for the labels and
+    variables in the program.
   - Assembly Language is the most "primitive" language that a human can reasonably use to program a computer in an efficient manner.
   - It's totally possible to program a computer using just "machine code" (the binary opcodes), but it's challenging and error-prone.
   - There is no "universal" assembly language, each CPU has it's own assembly language, so the assembly language is
     completely dependent on the specific CPU and is usually defined by the manufacturer of the CPU.
   - The complexity of the assembly language is usually directly related to the complexity of the CPU & the number of
-    different operations that the CPU can perform.
+    different operations that the CPU can perform in it's "instruction set" of opcodes.

-  - ## Common Assembly Language Operations
+  - ## Common Assembly Language Operations (Mnemonics for Opcodes)

-  - ### Jump
+  - ### Jump  `JMP`
     - The "goto" statement of machine code
     - Changes the program counter (PC) to point to a different location in memory
-    - Usually mnemonic `JMP`
+    - Usually mnemonic `JMP [Label or Address]` where the operand is the label of the location in memory to jump to or a
+      specific location in memory to jump to.
-    - Also known a "branch" or "loop"
+    - Also known a "branch" or "loop."
     - No limits to where the jump can go, it be anywhere in memory.
 If it's wrong, the machine will likely halt
-      or do something unexpected, also called a "crash"
+      or do something unexpected, also called a "crash," "hang," "freeze," "fault," or "exception"

-  - ### Load
+  - ### Load `LDX`
     - Copies a value from a location in memory into a register (a tiny bit of memory that is part of the CPU)
-    - Usually mnemonic `LDX` where X is the register to load into
+    - Usually mnemonic `LDX [ADDR]` where X is the register to load into, and the operand is the location in memory to load from.
+    - Also known as "fetch" or "read" or "get."
-  - ### Store
+  - ### Store `STX`
-    - Copies a value from a register into a location in memory
+    - Copies a value from a register into a location in memory.
-    - Usually mnemonic `STX` where X is the register to store from
+    - Usually mnemonic `STX [ADDR]` where X is the register to store from and the operand is the location in memory to store into.
+    - Also known as "write" or "put."
-  - ### Move
+  - ### Move `MOV`
-    - Copies a value from one register into another register
+    - Copies a value from one register into another register.
-    - Usually mnemonic `MOV`
+    - Usually mnemonic `MOV X,Y` and an operand where X is the register to move from and Y is the register to move to.
+    - Also known as "copy" or "transfer."
-  - ### Add
+  - ### Add `ADD`
-    - Adds the values in two registers and stores the result in a third register
+    - Adds the values in two registers and stores the result in the Accumulator register.
     - Usually mnemonic `ADD`
+    - Also known as "increment" or "plus."
-  - ### Subtract
+  - ### Subtract `SUB`
-    - Subtracts the values in two registers and stores the result in a third register
+    - Subtracts the values in two registers and stores the result in a Accumulator register.
     - Usually mnemonic `SUB`
+    - Also known as "decrement" or "minus."
-  - ### Compare
+  - ### Compare `CMP`
-    - Compares the values in two registers and updates the flag register
+    - Compares the values in two registers and updates the flag register with the result.
-    - Usually mnemonic `CMP`
+    - Usually mnemonic `CMP X,Y` and an operand where X is the register to compare with Y.
+    - Also known as "test" or "equal."

-  - ## Conditional Jump
+  - ### Conditional Jump `JNZ`
     - The "`if`" statement of machine code, controls the flow of the program, branching execution to different
-      locations in memory depending on the result of a previous operation
+      locations in memory depending on the result of a previous operation.
-    - Changes the program counter (PC) to point to a different location in memory based on the result of a previous operation
+    - Changes the program counter (PC) to point to a different location in memory based on the result of a previous operation.
-    - The results of the previous operation is kept in a "register" (a tiny bit of memory that is part of the CPU)
+    - The results of the previous operation is kept in an ALU (Arithmetic Logic Unit) "flag" register.
-    - The "if" statement is the most important part of programming, it's the basis for all decision making
+    - The "if" statement is the most important part of programming, it's the basis for all decision making.
     - Usually mnemonics:
-      - `JNZ` (Jump if the register flag "Not Zero" is set)
+      - `JNZ` (Jump if the register flag "Not Zero" is set.)
-      - `JZ` (Jump if the register flag "Zero" is set)
+      - `JZ` (Jump if the register flag "Zero" is set.)
-      - `JG` (Jump if the register flag "Greater" Flag is set)
+      - `JG` (Jump if the register flag "Greater" Flag is set.)
-      - `JL` (Jump if the register flag "Less" is set)
+      - `JL` (Jump if the register flag "Less" is set.)
-    - Also known as "branching" or "a conditional" or "loop"
+    - Also known as "branching" or "a conditional" or "loop."

   - ## Variables
-    - Are just named memory locations that are used to store data, sometimes called "fields," "attributes," or "properties"
+    - "Variables" are just named values for memory locations used to store data
+      - Often called "fields," "attributes," or "properties."
-    - The data is a representation of something else, like a number or a letter, or maybe a color, or an address for another location in memory
+    - The data is a representation of something else, like a number or a letter, or maybe a color, or an address
+      for another location in memory.
     - Variables are a convenient way to give a name to a location in memory
-    - The "name" of the variable is used to by the assembler to access the "value" of the variable, instead of the
+    - The assembler uses to the name of the variable to access the value of the variable, instead of the
-      "address" of the variable in memory.
+      address of the variable in memory.
+This is much easier for humans to remember and use.
-    - The naming is solely for the convenience of the human programmer, the machine doesn't care what the variable is
+    - The naming is solely for the convenience of the human programmer, as the machine doesn't care what the variable is
       called or that it even has a name.
-This is just a way to reduce the complexity of the program for the
+This is just a way to reduce the complexity of the program for the people.
-      human programmer.

   - ## Subroutines
-    - Usually mnemonic CALL
-      - Jumps to a location of a function in memory & preserve current state
+    - The `CALL` statement changes the program counter (PC) to point to a different location in memory.
+    - The `RETURN` statement changes the program counter (PC) back to where it was before the `CALL` statement.
+    - To start execution in a subroutine, the mnemonic `CALL [Label or Address]` is used.
+      - Preserves the current state of the registers before jumping.
-      - Pushes the current PC & Registers onto the stack, and then changes the PC to point to a different location in memory
+      - Pushes the current PC & Registers onto the stack, and then changes the PC to point to a different location in memory.
-    - Usually mnemonic RETURN
-      - A way to return from a function in machine code
-    - The "call" statement changes the program counter (PC) to point to a different location in memory
+      - Execution continues until a "return" statement is executed.
-    - The "return" statement changes the program counter (PC) back to where it was before the "call" statement
+    - To return execution of a subroutine back to the line after it was called, the mnemonic `RET` or `RETURN` is used.
     - Programmers use the phrase "call a function" to mean "set execution of next instruction to a location in memory
-      where a function is stored"
+      where a function is stored."
-    - The phrase "return from a function" to mean "set execution of next instruction to the location in memory where the function was called from"
+    - The phrase "return from a function" to mean "set execution of next instruction to the location in memory where
+      the function was called from."
-    - Subroutines are the basis for all structured programming
+    - Subroutines are the basis for all structured programming.

 # Data Structures
-  - BIG IDEA - It's easier for humans to deal with names of structures that represent data in memory than hex code addresses.
+  - ### BIG IDEA - It's easier for humans to deal with names of structures that represent data in memory than hex code addresses.
   - "Data structures" are named concepts for common ways humans have invented to represent data, and often predate computing.
   - They represent real world items and concepts in a way that a computer can be programmed to represent and solve a problem.
   - For example, a "list" is a common data structure for a series of "items" in a specific order.